George-oikonomou/projectForJava2/documentation/Events_doc.md

    - This class has :
         - a constructor
         - Setters and Getters
-        - A method that generates the UUID for the event.
+        - a method that generates the UUID for the event.
+        - 2 abstract methods that are setter and getter for JPanel, that are used for the subclasses.
    - In this class we have the fields:
         - dateTime for the new event
         - title and description for the event
         - uuid which is an id that is given to each event, in the file
+        - a boolean variable to check if the event is notified or not.
 <hr>

 ## Subclasses: